 What this means is that finding a treatment center specialized in handling dual diagnosis becomes key.
 Co-occurring mental disorders and addiction cannot be treated with two different treatment plans, one for substance use and one for mental illness.
 Rather, a comprehensive, holistic plan that promises to address both conditions simultaneously is needed.

-Treatment for Co-occurring Disorders
+Treatment for co-occurring disorders

-- Detoxification, medical care, and medication
+- Detoxification, medical care and medication-assisted treatment

 - Mental health awareness classes

-- Individual, group, and family therapy
+- Individual, group and family therapy

 - Employment education